-JA in Maine has taught nearly 9,000 students throughout our state.
+JA in Maine has taught nearly 11,000 students throughout our state this year.
 In partnership with local businesses and educators JA brings the real world to students, opening their minds to their potential and preparing them for the world of work.

 Junior Achievement of Maine’s office is located at 82 Elm Street in Portland, Maine.
 From this hub, opportunities are created for thousands of Maine kids in classrooms throughout the state of Maine, to participate in the Junior Achievement Experience.

 JA in-school economic education programs help Maine kids develop the skills, attitudes and behaviors of success.
 JA brings volunteers from the community face to face with students for the simplest of human interaction – sharing.
 Serving as role models and links to the community, classroom volunteers make economic concepts relevant, raise aspirations, and challenge the students to excel.
 JA programs have the potential to make a powerful difference in the lives of young people.
 We know that.
 We see it, and hear it through the eyes of our volunteers and their teacher partners, and experience its ourselves when we, too, volunteer in the classroom.